 EU will not ban Huawei, but impose 'strict' 5G rules

-"It is not a question of discrimination it is a question of laying down rules.
-They will be strict, they will be demanding and of course we will welcome in Europe all operators who are willing to apply them," he said.
-(AFP) AMS
+"It is not a question of discrimination, it is a question of laying down rules.
+They will be strict, they will be demanding and of course, we will welcome in Europe all operators who are willing to apply them," he said.
+The EU, while never explicitly naming the Chinese giant, is struggling to find a middle way to balance Huawei's huge dominance in the 5G sector with security concerns pressed by Washington.

+The proposal is part of a so-called "toolbox" of recommendations that will guide the EU's 27 post-Brexit member states as they build crucial 5G networks.
+British Prime Minister Boris Johnson is also expected on Tuesday to risk Washington's anger with a similar decision to trust strict rules instead of a ban on Huawei.

+A ban on Huawei would ultimately be up to an individual member state, but the commission's middle road recommendation gives cover to European capitals to resist pleas from Washington.
+Huawei is one of the world's leading network technology suppliers, and one of the few -- along with European telecom companies Nokia and Ericsson -- capable of building 5G networks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)